Labyrinth-io/Airmana/public/fonts/README.md

 ## File Naming

 Rename your converted files to match the expected names:
-- Your regular font → `AirmanaCustom.woff2` and `AirmanaCustom.woff`
-- Your bold font → `AirmanaCustom-Bold.woff2` and `AirmanaCustom-Bold.woff`
+- Your font file → `artegra-sans-condensed-sc-regular.woff2` and `artegra-sans-condensed-sc-regular.woff`

 ## After Adding Files

-Once you've placed the font files in this directory, the custom font will automatically be applied to:
+Once you've placed the font files in this directory, the Artegra Sans Condensed SC font will automatically be applied to:
-- The Airmana business name/logo
+- The AIRMANA business name/logo (displayed in uppercase)
 - All headings (h1, h2, h3, h4, h5, h6)

 The font sizes and spacing will remain exactly the same - only the font family will change.